 10:26 In 2010, for example, there were 831, all over Australia, and the Torres Strait Islands, all states, working to improve the houses where they and their families live, and that's an important thing.

-11:03 Okay, what do we do?
+11:04 OK, what do we do?
 Well, first thing we do, we get showers working.
 Why?
 Because that flushes the bug out.
 We put washing facilities in the school as well, so kids can wash their faces many times during the day.
 We wash the bug out.

 11:17 Second, the eye doctors tell us that dust scours the eye and lets the bug in quick.
 So what do we do?
 We call up the doctor of dust, and there is such a person.
 He was loaned to us by a mining company.
-He controls dust on mining company sites, and he came out, and within a day it worked out that most dust in this community was within a meter of the ground, the wind-driven dust, so he suggested making mounds to catch the dust before it went into the house area and affected the eyes of kids.
+He controls dust on mining company sites.
+And he came out and, within a day, it worked out that most dust in this community was within a meter of the ground, the wind-driven dust -- so he suggested making mounds to catch the dust before it went into the house area and affected the eyes of kids.
 So we used dirt to stop dust.
 We did it.
 He provided us dust monitors.
 We tested and we reduced the dust.

-11:54 Then we wanted to get rid of the bug generally.
-So how do we do that?
-Well, we call up the doctor of flies, and yes there is a doctor of flies.
-As our Aboriginal mate said, "You white fellows ought to get out more."
-(Laughter) And the doctor of flies very quickly determined that there was one fly that carried the bug.
+12:09 And the doctor of flies very quickly determined that there was one fly that carried the bug.
 He could give school kids in this community the beautiful fly trap you see above in the slide.
 They could trap the flies, send them to him in Perth.
 When the bug was in the gut, he'd send back by return post some dung beetles.
 The dung beetles ate the camel dung, the flies died through lack of food, and trachoma dropped.
 And over the year, trachoma dropped radically in this place, and stayed low.
 We changed the environment, not just treated the eyes.
 And finally, you get a good eye.

 12:49 All these small health gains and small pieces of the puzzle make a big difference.
-The New South Wales Department of Health, that radical organization, did an independent trial over three years to look at 10 years of the work we've been doing in these sorts of projects in New South Wales, and they found a 40-percent reduction in hospital admissions for the illnesses that you could attribute to the poor environment.
-A 40-percent reduction.
+The New South Wales Department of Health, that radical organization, did an independent trial over three years to look at 10 years of the work we've been doing in these sorts of projects in New South Wales.
+And they found a 40 percent reduction in hospital admissions for the illnesses that you could attribute to the poor environment -- a 40 percent reduction.

-13:26 Just to show that the principles we've used in Australia can be used in other places, I'm just going to go to one other place, and that's Nepal, and what a beautiful place to go.
+13:26 Just to show that the principles we've used in Australia can be used in other places, I'm just going to go to one other place, and that's Nepal.
+And what a beautiful place to go.
 We were asked by a small village of 600 people to go in and make toilets where none existed.
 Health was poor.
 We went in with no grand plan, no grand promises of a great program, just the offer to build two toilets for two families.
 It was during the design of the first toilet that I went for lunch, invited by the family into their main room of the house.
 It was choking with smoke.
 People were cooking on their only fuel source, green timber.
 The smoke coming off that timber is choking, and in an enclosed house, you simply can't breathe.
 Later we found the leading cause of illness and death in this particular region is through respiratory failure.

-14:18 So all of a sudden we had two problems.
-We were there originally to look at toilets and get human waste off the ground.
-That's fine.
-But all of a sudden now there was a second problem.
-How do we actually get the smoke down?
+14:18 So all of a sudden, we had two problems.
+We were there originally to look at toilets and get human waste off the ground, that's fine.
+But all of a sudden now there was a second problem: How do we actually get the smoke down?
 So two problems, and design should be about more than one thing.
-Solution: Take human waste, take animal waste, put it into a chamber, out of that extract biogas, methane gas.
+Solution: Take human waste, take animal waste, put it into a chamber, out of that, extract biogas, methane gas.
 The gas gives three to four hours cooking a day -- clean, smokeless and free for the family.

 15:11 But as we all sit here today, there are now over 100 toilets built in this village and a couple nearby.
 Well over 1,000 people use those toilets.
 Yami Lama, he's a young boy.
 He's got significantly less gut infection because he's now got toilets, and there isn't human waste on the ground.
-Kanji Maya, she's a mother and a proud one.
+Kanji Maya, she's a mother, and a proud one.
 She's probably right now cooking lunch for her family on biogas, smokeless fuel.
 Her lungs have got better, and they'll get better as time increases, because she's not cooking in the same smoke.
 Surya takes the waste out of the biogas chamber when it's shed the gas, he puts it on his crops.
 He's trebled his crop income, more food for the family and more money for the family.
 And finally Bishnu, the leader of the team, has now understood that not only have we built toilets, we've also built a team, and that team is now working in two villages where they're training up the next two villages to keep the work expanding.
 And that, to me, is the key.

 16:23 People are not the problem.
 We've never found that.
-The problem: poor living environment, poor housing, and the bugs that do people harm.
+The problem: poor living environment, poor housing and the bugs that do people harm.
 None of those are limited by geography, by skin color or by religion.
 None of them.
 The common link between all the work we've had to do is one thing, and that's poverty.

 17:24 Thank you very much for your time.